thesmallstar/SQL-Like-In-Memory-goLang-DB/README.md

 Features:
 1. Create Tables in Database.
-2. Tables has columns with "types" -> int, strings
+2. Tables has columns with "types" -> int, string
 3. Add new Rows to table
 4. Have Constrains over columns.
 5. Print Tables